Samvit-Kini/Samvit_BSE_Portfolio/index.md

 -->
 # First Milestone
 ## Summary
-For my first milestone, I used Python to move the Ball Tracking Robot forward and backward using motors.
+For my first milestone, I used Python to move the Ball Tracking Robot forward and backwards using motors.
 Reaching this goal took a couple of steps:

 1. My first step was to set up my Raspberry Pi 4.
 The goal of this step was to connect to the Pi remotely without connecting it to my computer with a lot of wires.
-This step made me follow a lot of instructions provided by Blue Stamp Engineering.
+This step made me follow a lot of the instructions provided by Blue Stamp Engineering.
 I was sometimes confused about which wires went where; however, it was relatively easy.
 2. My second step was to build the base of my robot, which came in a small kit including a plastic base, two motors, two large wheels, one small rotating wheel, and a battery source.
 This also came with instructions, giving me small steps to build it.
 3. My third step was to wire everything together.
 I had to wire the L298N motor with the Raspberry Pi 4, which allowed me to program instructions that get sent by the Pi.
 I also had to connect the L298N driving motor to the two motors in my base.
 This required some soldering, which I had some unexpected difficulties with.
 4. My final step was to write some simple code that tested the functionality of my motors.
 This code was mostly from viewing and understanding previous Blue Stamp Engineering students who had done the same project as I. After a few minor mistakes, I successfully made my motors run, thus finishing my first milestone.